 Pitching your podcast to guests with authenticity and authority is a messaging and optics podcast blog supplement for Wait What Really OK Podcast Episode 85.

 Pitching your podcast to guests today

 There are a lot of podcasters that want to create the hype behind a show that far surpasses the actual show.
 And, instead of giving off a better impression, they end up putting up red flags as well as keeping the show in a low rating with low listenership.
 While it is not always as cool to state a true listening count, it comes off a great deal better than claiming to have a potential audience of millions.

-Do not use the iHeartRadio vague numbers when pitching your podcast to guests
+Do not use the iHeartRadio vague numbers when pitching

 An example of the above is when people claim they have a listenership of the iHeartRadio reach.
 And a lot of podcasters do.
 They claim that since iHeart can reach millions, they have that in listenership.
 This is similar to the radio shows that claim the listenership during a nationally syndicated show is what they get in a local drive time or local and small market morning show.

 Point being, when you pitch from numbers to the type of show it is, stop with the excess hype and start with the sense of the show, how you interview, where the show is shared and how the show works.
 Even if the show is not a major player and doesn’t have top-level listenership, it can serve as a great tool for others to want to promote because you bring something better to the table.